- We look to reliable local sources such as The Record and the Asbury Park Press to keep up with the latest news updates in the industry.

 The Best Lottery Mobile App

-New Jersey does not have an online lottery but there is an official website for the New Jersey lottery.
-Players are unable to purchase tickets online, but they are able to see the latest instant games available, upcoming lottery games, previous winning numbers and find a retailer near you for buying a ticket.
-The website offers an app, which is available for both iOS and Android.
+There is an official website for the New Jersey Lottery.
+Players are unable to purchase tickets on the website, but they are able to see the latest instant games available, upcoming lottery games, previous winning numbers and find a nearby retailer for buying a ticket.
+In December 2019, a mobile app was introduced which enables NJ residents to purchase lottery tickets.
+The app has been authorized by the New Jersey Lottery, under the Lottery Courier Act.
+The NJ Lottery Executive Director has authorized four games for sale through the app: Mega Millions, Powerball, CASH4LIFE, and Pick-6.
+The Jackpocket lottery app is available for both iOS and Android.

 Online Lottery Promotions to Take Advantage Of

-There are online promotions available for New Jersey, but the app will give all information on prize draws coming up and new instant games.
-There is a VIP Club players can join which allows for rewards or to enter special one off competitions.
+There are online promotions available for New Jersey, but the app will provide all relevant information on upcoming prize draws and new instant games.
+There is also a VIP Club that players can join for extended benefits, such as access to rewards or the option to enter special one-off competitions.

 Taxes on Lotto Winnings in New Jersey